tino1b2be/ST080/README.md

-This is the feature-kernel branch.
+This is the feature-audio branch.

-for a new feature, branch from this branch and always pull changes (update) from this branch.
+this is branched from the kernel branch